A-F-V/obsidian-arcana/README.md

 | `arcana-agent-emoji` | Emoji | The emoji the agent will use for the conversation |
 | `arcana-user-emoji` | Emoji | The emoji the user will use for the conversation |

+[This website](https://flowgpt.com/) provides some good prompts for making agents.
 ## Agatha Christie

 <p align="center">